HCW-home/hcw-docs/docs/users.md

 ## Manually hash the password.

-If you have nodejs installed locally (or on the server you are installing), you can create the following small script (e.g. into `hashpw.js`)
+If you have nodejs installed locally (or on the server you are installing), you can create the following small script (e.g. into `hashpw.js`).
+Don't forget to replace "not hashed password" in the code.

 ``` js
 const bcrypt = require('bcrypt');